-CIST 1122 - Hardware Installation and Maintenance, with a minimum grade of "C".
-CIST 1601 - Information Security Fundamentals, with a minimum grade of "C".
+- Pre-requisites: All required - CIST 1122 Hardware Installation and Maintenance, with a minimum grade of "C". - CIST 1601 Information Security Fundamentals, with a minimum grade of "C".

-CIST 2921 IT Analysis, Design, and Project
+CIST 2921 IT Analysis, Design, and Project Management (4)

-Management (4) IT Analysis, Design, and Project Management will provides a review and application of systems life cycle development methodologies and project management.
+This course will provide instruction on review and application of systems life cycle development methodologies and project management.
 Topics include: Systems planning, systems analysis, systems design, systems implementation, evaluation, and project management.

-CIST 1210 - Introduction to Oracle Databases, with a minimum grade of "C".
-CIST 2311 - Visual Basic Programming I, with a minimum grade of "C".

-CIST 2341 - C# Programming I, with a minimum grade of "C".
-CIST 2361 - C++ Programming I, with a minimum grade of "C".
-CIST 2371 - Java Programming I, with a minimum grade of "C".
+- Pre-requisites: One required - CIST 1210 Introduction to Oracle Databases, with a minimum grade of "C". - CIST 2311 Visual Basic Programming I, with a minimum grade of "C". - CIST 2341 C# Programming I, with a minimum grade of "C". - $\circ$ CIST 2361 C++ Programming I, with a minimum grade of "C". - CIST 2371 Java Programming I, with a minimum grade of "C".